lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Create the API video endpoint

 Now edit `index.js` and add a new route, `/videos`.
-This route is going to evolve throughout the article, but in essense it always receive a HTTP `GET` request and return JSON with a HTTP `200 OK` response.
+This route is going to evolve throughout the article, but in essence it always receives an HTTP `GET` request and return JSON with an HTTP `200 OK` response.

 {% highlight js %}
 {% raw %}